Stat184-Spring2025/Sec1_FP_Shania_Sree_Lauren/README.md

        that can impact the happiness scores of regions

 ### Project
-- Final_proj_text.qmd
-  1. This qmd file goes into detail about each aspect of our project.
-It gives information about the
-     data, insights into the data cleaning and wrangling, FAIR/CARE principles, and the exploratory data analysis.

 - final_project.qmd
   1. This qmd file displays our code, visualizations, and narrative text associated with each visual.